 The healthy body has numerous protective structures and systems that support resistance to infection.
 These include intact skin, blood circulation bringing white blood cells and nutrients to the tissues, antibodies to previously encountered infectious agents, the inflammatory response, stomach acid, and a robust community of normal flora, which provides competition to invading pathogens.
 A person with these defense mechanisms intact is said to be immunocompetent.

-Both science and regulation address prevention of healthcare-associated infections (HAIs).
-The Centers for Disease Prevention and Control (CDC) provide the chief authority for science.
+Both science and regulation address prevention of healthcare-associated infections.
+The CDC provides the chief authority for science.
 Regulations may be federal, state, or local.

 Since 1991, when OSHA first issued its Bloodborne Pathogens Standard to protect healthcare personnel from blood exposure, the focus of regulatory and legislative activity has been on implementing a hierarchy of prevention and control measures.
 A central tenet is to consider all patients to be potentially infected with a bloodborne pathogen.

 - Standard/Universal Precautions, including hand hygiene (Element II)

 - Engineering and work practice controls (See Element III.)